Banana Greek Yoghurt Pancakes

 Category: Breakfast, Sweets

 These Banana Greek Yoghurt Pancakes are seriously fluffy and delicious!
-They are a super easy and healthy breakfast or snack.
-Thanks to the Greek yoghurt, they’re packed with protein so are amore satisfying start to your day than standard pancakes.
-This is an easy, yummy way to enjoy a nutritious breakfast.
+Perfect for baby and toddler, they’re a super easy and healthy breakfast or snack.
+They’re protein-boosted thanks to Greek yoghurt, so are a more satisfying start to the day than traditional pancakes.
+This is an easy, yummy and treat-like way for kids (and adults) to enjoy a nourishing breakfast!

 Ingredients